-Marilyn Manson Injured As Stage Prop Collapses At NYC Concert
+Marilyn Manson Injured As Stage Prop Collapses At NYC Concert (UPDATE)

 Manson’s reps did not immediately respond to HuffPost for more details on his injury.

-Manson’s Heaven Upside Down Tour just kicked off and is to run through the end of October.
-No news yet on whether some shows will be postponed due to Manson’s hospitalization, but a concert is scheduled for Monday in Boston.
+Manson’s Heaven Upside Down Tour just kicked off and is set to run through the end of October.

 His new album, titled “Heaven Upside Down,” debuts Oct.
 6.

-Note: UPDATE: (10/2) ― Marilyn Manson has canceled nine shows on his Heaven Upside Down Tour following the onstage incident, Rolling Stone reports.